 "Herman de Grijff turned a hundred years old in April 2020.
 He still does everything with his Easy Rider tricycle, if the weather conditions are right he likes to get on his bike for a ride."

 "I have owned an Easy Rider tricycle since January 2010 and still enjoy riding it.
 To me this is the ideal bicycle for every occasion: buying groceries, going to work."

 "My name is Louise Kotterink and I live in Bad Bentheim.
 Because I'm sick and have two kinds of rheumatism, I don't ride a regular bike anymore, that's why I decided to buy an Easy Rider."

 Louise Kotterink - Bad Bentheim

 "I hope my (long) story will win people over to buy the Easy Rider tricycle and start enjoying bicycling again."

 Saskia van Sprundel - the Netherlands

 Are you curious what the biggest design differences are between the Easy Rider 3 and Easy Rider 2?
 Read the deisgn differences in the article 'What are the differences in design between the tricycles Easy Rider 3 and 2?'.
 En view more about the technical differences in the article 'What are the technical differences between the tricycles Easy Rider 3 and 2?'.

-For a number of options it is still possible to order the Easy Rider 2.
 Do you have questions about the Easy Rider 2 or the renewed Easy Rider?
 Feel free to ask them, we will be happy to help you.
 You can contact us in various ways: